How to Create your RO IEC Profile: RO Working Holiday & RO Young Professional

 The next question will be “Do you plan to do a work placement or internship as part of your studies?”
 For all our RO participants the answer here will be NO. No matter, if you are applying for RO Working Holiday or RO Young Professional, the answer must be NO, as per the image below:

-IMPORTANT: If you are applying for RO Working Holiday the answer to the question: “Do you have a signed letter of offer, contract of employment or internship agreement from an employer in Canada?” will be NO. Even if you have a job offer already in Canada, please make sure you answer NO to this question as you are applying for an OPEN WORK PERMIT, otherwise, even though you will receive your Invitation to Apply, you will NOT be able to move forward.
+If you are applying for RO Working Holiday the answer to the question: “Do you have a signed letter of offer, contract of employment or internship agreement from an employer in Canada?” will be YES during IEC 2021.

 Once you have this information marked, you can go ahead and click “Next” as shown in the image below:

 We are getting there!
-After answering your questions you should see the exact image below, if you are applying for your RO Working Holiday with us, or you will see the category RO Young Professional instead.
+After answering your questions you should see the exact image below, with both options: RO Working Holiday or RO Young Professional.

 In BOTH cases you always MUST see “with Stepwest” below, otherwise, it means you are going into the wrong pool, so pay close attention to this step!
 Once you are sure you in the right direction, click on “Continue”.